 - Expression/How, considering positive to negative expressions and the measurement of impact on the offender or other courtroom actors

 - Reasoning/Why, based on explanation, general attitude and moral communication, (Weijers, 2004).

-The importance of gathering qualitative data matters because it helps us to understand youth sentence explanations, it informs judicial training and provides an understanding of court culture changes over time.
+The importance of continued judicial training on courtroom communication and the gathering of qualitative feedback matters, because it helps to promote effective sentence explanations and provides an understanding of court culture change over time, (Allen, Crow, Cavadino, 2000).